barkyq/gnost-relay/INSTALL.md

 2. Clone this repository.

-3. Edit the `config.go` file.
-The most important variable to change is the `relay_url` variable in `config.go`.
-You can also change the `nip11_info_document` variable if you like.
+3. Build the `gnost-relay` executable by running `go build .` in the directory you cloned the repository to.

-4. Build the `gnost-relay` executable by running `go build .` in the directory you cloned the repository to.
+4. Edit the `config.json` file.
+You need to change `relay_url` field if you want NIP-42 to work.
+You can also change the `nip11_info_document` field if you like.

 5. Run the executable.